Getting started with the core device

 Note

-To obtain the examples, you can find where the ARTIQ package is installed on your machine with:
+To access the examples, find where the ARTIQ package is installed on your machine with:

 python3 -c "import artiq; print(artiq.__path__[0])"

-Run your code using artiq_run, which is part of the ARTIQ front-end tools:
+Run your code using artiq_run, which is one of the ARTIQ front-end tools:

 $ artiq_run led.py